 More about the story behind the Annual Cornerstone Snowmen Display:

 The event began in 2004 after David Allen, owner of Artefact Design & Salvage at Cornerstone Gardens, discovered hundreds of decorative snowmen at a factory in Boston.
 The factory, which manufactured the snowmen exclusively, was closing, and Allen decided to purchase the stock to use at the gardens.
 Each year since then, the snowmen have been arranged into a creative and stunning scene that is different each year.

 The festival features, live music, Santa photos, holiday movies, wine and beer tasting, and crafts for kids.
-“It’s sort of an old fashioned event,” said Raffo.
+“It’s sort of an old fashioned event,” said Teresa Raffo, one of Cornerstone’s founders.
 “I love that people could celebrate the holidays and appreciate the gardens with the feeling of community.” (quote from Press Democrat article, http://www.pressdemocrat.com/article/20131208/articles/131209585)

-Local music, kids festivities, hot toddy’s, savory foods, beer + wine
+Local music, kids festivities, hot toddies, savory foods, beer + wine

-Parking - $10/car.
-Parking will be available on site at Cornerstone – first come first serve – and 2 minutes down the road at Jacuzzi Winery with a shuttle to the event leaving every 5 minutes.
-100% of the proceeds from parking will benefit the Sonoma Valley Mentoring Alliance.
+Parking – Parking will be available on site at Cornerstone – first come, first serve – and 2 minutes down the road for $10/car at the airport with a shuttle to the event leaving every 5 minutes.
+Ambassadors from the Speedway Children’s Charity will direct traffic and collect parking fees.